rahmonov/rahmonov.github.io/content/what-is-wsgi-anyway.md

    ]
    response_body = '\n'.join(response_body)

-   status = '200'
+   status = '200 OK'

    response_headers = [
        ('Content-type', 'text/plain'),
    ]

+   start_response(status, response_headers)

    return [response_body.encode('utf-8')]
 ```

 That's it.
 Our genius web framework is ready.
 Of course, we need a web server to serve our application and here we will be using
 Python's bundled WSGI server.
-But if you want to learn the WSGI server interface, take a look at [here](https://www.python.org/dev/peps/pep-0333/#the-server-gateway-side)
+But if you want to learn the WSGI server interface, take a look at [here](https://www.python.org/dev/peps/pep-0333/#the-server-gateway-side).

 Now, let's serve our application: